the-crypt-keeper/can-ai-code/README.md

 ## News

+**2/06** Evaluate CodeLlama-Instruct-70B AWQ, GPTQ and EXL2.
+GGUF quants seem to perform very poorly and suspect something may be wrong with my GGUF test harness, so holding off on publishing those results.
+Update leaderboard app to show all quants seperately by default.

 **2/05** Improve exllamav2 integration (support token healing and 8bit cache).
 Evaluate stabilityai/stable-code-3b at completion and fim tasks.
 Working on a big CodeLlama-70b eval, stay tuned!

 **2/01** Evaluate cognitivecomputations/dolphin-2.6-mistral-7b-dpo-laser.